 The Webb community places a high value on safety, trust, and mutual responsibility.
-One of the most important responsibilities shouldered by a boarding school is knowledge at all times of its students' whereabouts.
-Therefore, the school places a high priority on using a system of check-ins and passes through which students may exercise an appropriate degree of independence and mobility.
-At the same time, the school is able to maintain an appropriate degree of supervisory care.
-Students and parents are responsible for knowing and adhering to campus boundaries, check-in, and pass procedures.
+One of the most important responsibilities shouldered by boarding schools is knowledge at all times of their students' whereabouts.
+Therefore, Webb places a high priority on using a system of check-ins and passes through which students may exercise an appropriate degree of independence and mobility.
+At the same time, the schools are able to maintain an appropriate degree of supervisory care.
+Students and parents are responsible for knowing and adhering to campus boundaries, check-in and pass procedures.